luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/03-new-mental-ware.md

 ### Optogenetics Module

-This implant is designed to be used in biomorphs like the freeman ▶82 that are genetically modified to make their neurons sensitive to light.
+This implant is designed to be used in biomorphs like the [freeman](../03/01-biomorphs.md#freeman) that are genetically modified to make their neurons sensitive to light.
 This module establishes a network within the brain to manipulate these neurons with selective pulses of light.
 Whomever controls the optogenetics module (usually a monitor ALI or meshed overseer) can trigger a specific set of neuronal activity.
 Each module can trigger one effect from the options below (chosen when installed).

 **Knockout:** The module triggers unconsciousness in the target ego.
 The target can resist with a WIL Check at −30 to resist; if successful they are immune to this module function for 1 hour.